AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/controlling-access-policy-protected-documents.md

 ---
 title: Controlling access to policy-protected documents
-seo-title: Controlling access to policy-protected documents

 description: See how you can view, manage and control the access to your policy-protected documents.
-seo-description: See how you can view, manage and control the access to your policy-protected documents.
-uuid: 2d9f95e9-e4ee-47e2-988e-a191d1d1d264

 contentOwner: admin
 content-type: reference
 geptopics: SG_AEMFORMS/categories/working_with_document_security
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
-discoiquuid: f34058c3-384a-4b73-a386-5bc9125acbf8

 feature: Document Security
 exl-id: 0eb6e769-97c1-41ee-8d12-91bece984947
 ---